Traditional Chinese Medicine

 She holds a Master of Science in Traditional Chinese Medicine from Pacific College of Oriental Medicine in Manhattan, and earned a certification in craniosacral therapy from Dr. Ron Wish of Nyack, New York, learning to listen and respond to the body's energy.
 She worked for three years under Shellie Goldstein, an innovative cosmetic acupuncturist in Manhattan.

-In 2016, Joey and her family moved to the Skokie-Evanston area, where she practices out of her home office.
+In 2016, Joey and her family moved to Skokie, Illinois, where she practices out of her home office.
 She also offers home visits.

 CRANIOSACRAL & ACUPRESSURE